Travel to Israel! Experience Canadian & Israeli Innovation and Culture

-Learn about scientific innovation and entrepreneurship in a global context through experiential learning and cultural exchange.
-The course will be taking place August 17 to September 3, 2019.
+Learn about scientific innovation, entrepreneurship and culture in a global context through an experiential learning environment and cultural exchange.
+The course normally takes place mid-August to early September.

 Commercialization of scientific innovations is one of the major driving forces behind global technology and economic advancement.
 Entrepreneurship remains one of the leading ways through which scientific innovations are brought to market and societal benefits are realized.
 Globally, several regions (including Canada and Israel) stand as leaders in turning research into entrepreneurial commercial ventures.
 Each have their own cultural elements that create a business.
 Waterloo and Technion are among the leading entrepreneurial and innovative institutions in the world.

-The exchange program enables select students from Canadian and Israeli Universities to study and travel for 18 days, during which the focus will be on cultural exchange and experiential learning.
-The course will be delivered in partnership with the Technion – Israel Institute of Technology.
-Students from both universities will reside and travel as one cohort throughout the duration of the program.
-The course will commence at the University of Waterloo, Canada (approximately 6 days), and end at Technion, Israel (the remaining 12 days).
+The exchange program enables select students from Canadian and Israeli Universities to study for approximately 3 weeks, during which the focus will be on cultural exchange and experiential learning.
+The course will be delivered online in partnership with the Technion – Israel Institute of Technology.
 The focus of the course is on technological scientific innovation and entrepreneurship from a global perspective.
 This course creates a unique opportunity for collision of innovative and entrepreneurial ideas among students from both institutions.

 In Israel, students will visit the following locations: THE HESEG, Dead Sea, Yad Vashem, major tourists attractions and cultural sites in Jerusalem (including Old City of Jerusalem), Haifa, Akko, Nazareth, Safed, Tiberias, and Galilee.